eddyerburgh/notes/conventions.md

 1. Use American English.

-2. Use sentence case for bullet points and end them with a period:
+2. Write bullet points in sentence case and end them with a period:

    > - Handles multiplexing and demultiplexing of multiple packet sources.
    > - Handles error control and retransmission.